No one could suggest Spotify has reached its position of pre-eminence by accident.

 For some, it will come down to preference.
 Luckily, most services offer a free trial, so you can try before you buy.

 But in our opinion, Spotify remains the £10 per month, standard-quality audio option to beat.
-But if your main concern is sound quality, both Apple Music and more pertinently, Tidal, should be considered.
+But if your main concern is sound quality, both Qobuz and, even more pertinently, Tidal, should be considered.